Caring for chickens in extreme conditions - hot summers and cold winters - can bring problems.

 Foxes are notorious for fearless hunting at this time of year, even in urban areas.
 Members of the weasel family also breed now.

-And while they're there they won't hesitate to kill a few hens on the way.
+While they're there, they won't hesitate to kill a few hens on the way.
 They enjoy the chase, and the kills.
 It's how they get their kicks.

 So your first task in caring for your flock as Spring approaches is to make sure your coop and run are predator-proofed.
 Think about the predators you deal with in your area, and how they might access a free dinner.

 Do they climb or dig?
 Can they unlatch locks?
 (Raccoons are ace at this).
 Can they squeeze through tiny spaces?

 Now examine your coop area in minute detail.
 Think like a predator.
 Protect your flock's home as though it were Fort Knox.

 For more details about how this can be done, see this article about the pine marten.

 The warmer weather and lighter nights can make caring for your flock easier.
 There are fewer concerns about whether they're warm enough, they can forage more easily and laying hens are producing those delicious eggs again.

 They're often brought in by wild birds, which when Spring comes will hang around the coop to find grain and other food.
 After all, they're planning on bringing up babies, too!